 Vibration is one feature that is extremely polarizing.
 Some people love a vibrating foot bed when they are getting a massage, others find that it takes away from the relaxation of the massage itself

-Foot massager priced on the lower end of the spectrum tend to be noisier; many of the vibration motors in inexpensive foot massagers can be loud.
+Foot massager priced on the lower end of the spectrum tend to be a bit too noisy; many of the vibration motors in inexpensive foot massagers can be loud.

 Even if you love vibration, the sound of the vibration may be too much for you to handle, leaving you with little choice but to choose a machine without vibration.